symfony/symfony-docs/forms.rst

 .. versionadded:: 5.2

-    Validation messages for forms have been rewritten to be more user-friendly.
+    In Symfony 5.2, the form validation messages have been rewritten to be more user-friendly.
+Set the ``legacy_error_messages`` option to ``false`` to enable these new messages:
-    These newer messages can be enabled by setting the `legacy_error_messages` option to "false".
-Details about these messages can be found in the corresponding form type documentation.

     .. configuration-block::